SyedJibril/SyedJibril/README.md

 # 👋 Hi, I’m Syed Jibril

-- 🔥 Full-stack developer passionate about **Next.js, PostgreSQL, and Cloudflare**
+- 🔥 Full-stack developer passionate about **Software Engineering Stuff**
 - 🚀 Working on **TheBakehouse website – an eCommerce platform for a café with AI-powered custom cake generation**
 - 📦 Exploring **Docker, Coolify, and self-hosting strategies**
 - 🏆 Google Project Management Certification in progress